What is an Open Adoption?

 Before proceeding with an open adoption or before turning one down, it is important to have a full understanding of what an open adoption means.
 Washington adoption lawyer Joyce Schwensen helps potential adoptive parents reach informed decisions about whether to proceed with an open adoption.

 She can provide aspiring parents with educational materials and information, listen to their hopes and concerns, and assist the parents in reaching a conclusion.
-Call Law Offices of Joyce S. Schwensen today to set up a consultation.
+Call Law Office of Joyce S. Schwensen today to set up a consultation.

 Joyce Schwensen helps adoptive parents throughout Washington State, including Vancouver, Spokane and Tacoma.
 She is based in Seattle.